yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 1. Raspberry Pi 3 to host your cold wallet and coins
 2. At least an 8GB micro SD Card with Noobs installed
 3. A Pi power pack, a monitor, USB keyboard and USB mouse.
 If you have a VGA monitor, you'll need a VGA to HDMI converter as the Pi only has a HDMI slot.
 The keyboard, mouse and monitor are needed for the initial setup of the Pi.
 Once the Pi is configured and online, you can access it remotely via TeamViewer.
-4. A USB drive to hold backups of your wallet.dat & a backup image of the Pi's SD card.
-I recommend at least a 16GB USB drive for this.
+4. A USB drive to hold backups of your wallet.dat file.

-> NOTE: For the purposes of this guide please name the USB volume BITGBackup as we will setup small shell scripts & CRON jobs to manage this automatically later on.
+> NOTE: For the purposes of this guide please name the USB volume BITGBackup as we will setup a shell script & CRON job to manage this automatically later on.

 5. Heat sinks for the Pi to keep its chips as cool as possible - we're mining cryptos remember ;)